dfeich/emacs-course/README.md

 This repository contains the course in the form of Org mode task files.
 It should be checked out into the `~/Documents/orgcourse` folder of your account.
-The emacs configuration for the course contains settings that expect to find the files under that location.
+The Emacs configuration for the course contains settings that expect to find the files under that location.

     git clone git@github.com:dfeich/emacs-course.git ~/Documents/orgcourse